ojplg/legup/README.md

 * Improve injection db connection logic/access to web tier, do not use raw Connection object
 * Actually make a real connection pool and automated reclamation
 * Maybe throw out the whole of the DB access layer and replace with Hibernate/javax.persistence
+* Need a way to chain handlers

 Features to work on

+* Automatically go from bill search to vote load
-* Figure out how to parse bill sponsors and introducers
+* Figure out how to determine introducers
 * Allow configuration for score options
 * Calculate legislator grades from scores
 * Allow configuartion of grading options (grade on a curve?)